kyos-public/ctf-writeups/insomnihack-2025/TheQuietFruit/README.md

+# The Quiet Fruit

- 📝 _Category : Forensics 💯 _Number of points : 97_
+ 📝 _Category_ : Forensics  - 💯 _Number of points_ : 97

-### Challenge Description
+## Challenge Description

-A user on Windows 11 was compromised, and our objective was to identify three persistence mechanisms left on the disk.
+_As a forensic analyst, your mission is to identify all persistence mechanisms implanted on a compromised Windows 11 device._

+_The flag is split into three parts: INS_PART1{part1}, INS_PART2{part2}, and INS_PART3{part3}._
+_The final flag is obtained by concatenating the three parts: INS{part1part2part3}.

+_Note: There’s a one-time easter egg hidden in this challenge (as usual) — only the first person to find it will win a goody 😉 - Send me the easter flag in PM on Discord._

-We were provided with a ZIP file containing a disk extraction made using KAPE, a forensic tool designed for rapid artifact collection and parsing.
+We were provided with a ZIP file containing a disk extraction made using [KAPE](https://www.kroll.com/en/insights/publications/cyber/kroll-artifact-parser-extractor-kape), a forensic tool designed for rapid artifact collection and parsing.

 ---

 ## Part 1 - Policy-Based Execution

 Upon analyzing the extracted C drive files, I quickly noticed that the `Users` directory was empty, suggesting possible cleanup, evasion techniques, or simply that no user profiles were present in the extracted disk image.
 Checking installed applications in `C\Program Files\`, the only non-default program was **KeePass Password Safe 2**.
 Digging deeper, I found two interesting policy files in its directory:

 - `KeePass.config.enforced.xml`
 - `KeePass.config.xml`